raymyun/Personal-Website/README.md

 - Mobile Device Optimization
 - Dark and Light Mode Button
 - Polish Color Scheme
-- (Maybe) Change favicon to something custom-made for me
+- (Maybe) Change favicon to something custom-made for me or a globe